sarahikeda/moviwiki/README.md

         - Year
         - Plot

-    - Reviews (joint table between user, rating, and comment)
+    - Reviews (contains rating and comment)
         - User Id
         - Movie Id
-        - Rating Id
-        - Comment Id

-    - Rating
-        - Review Id
-        - Rating Value
+        - Rating Value (number of stars)

-    - Comment
+        - Comment (review that user has typed)

-        - Review Id
-        - Content
+To retrieve a list of rated movies, we query for the 10 most recent movies that were saved in the DB.
+This is not an ideal situation, but it falls under the logic that movies are saved only when a review is submitted.
+It's also a bit nebulous because a movie could have been previously saved from another user's review.

-To retrieve a list of user's favorite movies, one would return a list of reviews from the specified user and use the movie id to get the movie's info.
+Ideally, to retrieve a list of user's favorite movies, one would return a list of reviews from the specified user and use the movie id to get the movie's info.

 To Dos: